experimentAccount2/slpkg/README.rst

 Also it is good to update the list of packages by running the command '# slpkg update' before proceeding to any installation or upgrade a new package.

-Some repositories lack the file 'ChangeLog.txt' should run the command 'slpkg re-create' instead of 'slpkg update' to update the package lists when you premiums prove necessary to update.

 Issues
 ------